smetj/wishbone/README.rst

 What?
 -----

-A Python library and CLI tool to build and manage event pipeline servers with minimal effort.
+Build event pipeline servers with minimal effort.

 Example
 -------